What Is a Co-Op?

-- All prospective purchasers must be approved by the co-op's Board of Directors.
-The Board approval process is often time-consuming and rigorous – requiring extensive information regarding finances, employment, and personal background.
-Even celebrities have been turned down by some selective New York co-op boards.
+- All prospective purchasers must be approved by the co-op's board of directors.
+The board approval process is often time-consuming and rigorous—requiring extensive information regarding finances, employment, and personal background.

 - Monthly maintenance fees for co-ops are much higher than for condos.
 This is because the monthly fee includes part of the underlying mortgage for the building.